awsdocs/aws-doc-sdk-examples/javav2/usecases/create_spring_stream_app/Readme.md

 # Building a Spring Boot web application that Streams Amazon S3 content over HTTP

 You can use Amazon Web Services to create a web application that streams Amazon S3 video content over HTTP.
 The video is displayed in the application’s view.
-In this tutorial, the Spring Framework along with AWS SDK for Java API is used to create the application.

 ![AWS Video Analyzer](images/pic1.png)